nrobbins/moodle_block_mystats/README.txt

 This block works best in wide block regions or in the dock.
 ==Notes==
-Charts are generated with the pChart 2.1.3 library (included)
+Charts are generated with the pChart 2.1.3 library (included).

 This block makes a bunch of database queries.
 It has not been tested in a large production environment.